cylc/cylc-admin/docs/feb2020-workshop-notes.md

   - (JR) if needed, use existing disk caching or in-memory DB (redis) systems for this
 - Can't let suite stalls result in shutdown because no active tasks left in the pool!
   - watch out for failed tasks that are not a graph leaf node
-  - so: don't remove tasks whose outputs were not handled - i.e. they did not spawn (conditionals are difficult again?)
+  - so: don't remove tasks whose outputs were not handled? - i.e. they did not spawn (conditionals are difficult again?)
 - Need a battery of examples to clearly demonstrate expected behaviours (HO to start this)
 - (TW): consider two tasks waiting on different xtriggers; if one gets satisfied it means the other never will and needs to be removed from the